 According to another survey, if the mother remarries, "the stepdaughters are over eight times more at risk of sexual abuse by the stepfathers who reared them than are daughters reared by their biological fathers".

-See separate Safeguarding Children - Referral and Management of an Abused or At-risk Child article for details as the principles of management are the same.
+See the separate Safeguarding Children - Referral and Management of an Abused or At-risk Child article for details as the principles of management are the same.